FOSSEE/eSim/README.md

-# REF01 Precision Voltage Reference
+# LM105 Voltage Regulator

-REF01 is an 8-pin precision voltage reference IC.
-It provides a stable 10.0 V reference output with excellent temperature stability, low noise, and high accuracy.
-The output voltage can be adjusted by approximately ±3% using an external trim resistor.
-It is widely used in precision analog and measurement applications. :contentReference[oaicite:0]{index=0}
+LM105 is a 14-pin precision positive voltage regulator IC.
+It is designed to provide accurate voltage regulation and can be configured as a fixed or adjustable voltage regulator using external components.
+The IC features excellent line and load regulation, current limiting, thermal shutdown, and short-circuit protection, making it suitable for a wide range of power supply applications.

 ## Usage/Examples

-Precision Data Acquisition Systems
+Precision Voltage Regulators

-Analog-to-Digital Converters (ADC)
+Adjustable Power Supplies

-Digital-to-Analog Converters (DAC)
+Laboratory Power Supplies

-Industrial Process Control
+Battery Chargers

-Precision Test and Measurement Instruments
+Industrial Power Supply Circuits

 Reference Voltage Sources

 ## Documentation

-To know the details of REF01 IC please go through the documentation : https://www.analog.com/media/en/technical-documentation/data-sheets/REF01_02_03.pdf :contentReference[oaicite:1]{index=1}
+To know the details of LM105 IC please go through the documentation : [LM105_datasheet](https://www.ti.com/lit/ds/symlink/lm105.pdf)

 ## Comments/Notes

-Please note this is a precision voltage reference IC intended for applications requiring a highly stable reference voltage.
-The device operates from an input supply of 12 V to 36 V and provides a fixed 10 V output with up to 10 mA load current.
-Proper supply bypassing and PCB layout are recommended to achieve optimum noise performance and stability. :contentReference[oaicite:2]{index=2}
+Please note this is a precision linear voltage regulator IC.
+Proper heat sinking may be required when operating at high load currents or with large input-to-output voltage differences.
+External resistors can be used to configure the output voltage, and adequate input/output bypass capacitors are recommended for stable operation.

 ## Contributer

-Name: *Sanchi Ramteke*
+Name: *Sanchi Ashok Ramteke*
 Email: *sanchiramteke2008@gmail.com*
 Year: 2026
 Position: Contributor